therealsmat/portfolio/priv/posts/2022/12-29-why-i-like-elixir.md

 There are also libraries which are good bases for applications and can be extended.
 Such libraries are: [Plug](https://hexdocs.pm/plug/readme.html) webserver which the phoenix framework is built upon and [Ecto](https://hexdocs.pm/ecto/getting-started.html) database wrapper for elixir.

 As previously mentioned in this article, Elixir despite the name is no magic or silver bullet.
 It has its own flaws just like anything else. *But*, it is the **simplest**, yet **robust** tool I have seen in the market for building **highly reliable & scalable** backend systems with solid **guarantees**.
-And that is why I love Elixir.